Published on

 Compression stockings are often prescribed for patients post varicose vein treatment.
-The point of compression stockings is to promote blood flow in your legs, and to reduce pain and swelling.
-Throughout this post, we will take a look at what exactly they do for your legs and veins, and how you can get the most out of them day to day.
+The point of compression stockings is to promote blood flow in your legs and to reduce pain and swelling.
+Throughout this post, we will take a look at what exactly they do for your legs and veins and how you can get the most out of them day to day.
 Compression hosiery comes in various forms, and it is important for you and your doctor to find the best grade and fit for you.
-Modern compression stockings as we know them were invented in 1950, by a German engineer named Conrad Jobst (who suffered from varicose veins himself), but variations are rumoured to have been used as early as the Roman era, when soldiers would wrap their lower legs in leather strapping to improve circulation during long marches.
-Thankfully today’s iterations are less aggressive, like tights but thicker, and without the sheen, available in a variety of skin tones.
+Modern compression stockings as we know them were invented in 1950 by a German engineer named Conrad Jobst (who suffered from varicose veins himself), but variations are rumoured to have been used as early as the Roman era, when soldiers would wrap their lower legs in leather strapping to improve circulation during long marches.
+Thankfully, today’s iterations are less aggressive, like tights but thicker, and without the sheen, available in a variety of skin tones.

-Compressions stockings are at their tightest around the ankles, decreasing in pressure as they go up the leg.
+Compression stockings are at their tightest around the ankles, decreasing in pressure as they go up the leg.
 This encourages the flow of blood upwards towards your heart, pumping it up against the force of gravity if your own veins are struggling to do so.
 Varicose veins, as discussed in previous blog posts, occur when the valves in your leg veins are not working properly and the flow of blood back up your legs is not happening as it should.
 The blood then pools around your calves and ankles, sometimes causing the twisting, rope-like blue or purple-ish coloured surface veins we know as varicose veins.

 Compared to sitting or standing, remaining fully horizontal allows the valves in your leg veins to function most effectively.
 As soon as gravity is involved, your blood flow has to fight its way up your legs, made all the more difficult if your valves are in any way damaged.
 This is why your legs may feel fine when you start your day in the morning, but your ankles and calves begin to feel heavy and swollen as you remain upright during the day.